internetguru/ansible/README.md

 # Internet Guru Ansible

 > This project contains handy ansible playbooks divided into several environments (below).
 It installs them globally (general tag) and for all accounts individually (user tag).
+Roles are installed for each playbook if the same filename with `roles.` prefix exists, e.g. `roles.ubuntu.yml` for `ubuntu.yml`.

  - [Requirements](#requirements)
  - [Environments](#environments)